Jfrancioso/weather-app/README.md

 </code>
 </pre>

-## 3. Install the following additional dependencies:
-- `react`: JavaScript library for building user interfaces.
-- `react-dom`: Package providing DOM-specific methods for React.
-- `craco`: Configuration tool for Create React App.

-You can install these dependencies using the following command:

-cd weather-app
-npm install

-## 4. Start the application:
+## 3. Start the application:
 <pre>
 <code>
 npm run start
 </code>
 </pre>
 The app will be running at http://localhost:3000.
+You can also access this application at http://kind-mud-03d36bb0f.3.azurestaticapps.net

 ## Usage
 - Enter an address in the search box to get the weather forecast for that location.
 - Click the "Get Forecast" button to retrieve the forecast.
-- To use your current location, click the "Use My Location (Geolocation Icon)" button.
+- To use your current location, click the "Geolocation Icon" button.
 Make sure to grant permission for location access when prompted.

 **APIs Used**
 This application utilizes the following APIs: